NSMau/swift-book-es/TSPL.docc/LanguageGuide/BasicOperators.md

 you can use it to provide symmetry in your code for positive numbers when also using the unary minus operator for negative numbers.

-## Operadores de Asignación Compuestos
+## Operadores de asignación compuestos

 Like C, Swift provides *compound assignment operators* that combine assignment (`=`) with another operation.
 One example is the *addition assignment operator* (`+=`):